msanatan/msanatan.github.io/blog/2020/encoding-and-returning-large-json-in-golang/index.md

 One of the quickest fixes would be to omit empty fields.
 When you have thousands of JSON objects in an array, it became a lot cheaper to omit null and default values (empty strings, integers that are 0 by default, etc).
 All it requires is adding `omitempty` to the JSON tag in the struct.

 Nested structs cannot be omitted with `omitempty` when encoded.
 If the data you're marshalling has nested structs that you want to omit, you have to make the pointers.
 If the pointer to the struct is `nil`, it will be omitted.
-If you'd like to learn more about this behaviour, check out this useful <a rel="nofollow noopener" target="_blank" href="https://www.sohamkamani.com/golang/2018-07-19-golang-omitempty/">blog post</a>.
+If you'd like to learn more about this behaviour, check out this useful <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.sohamkamani.com/golang/2018-07-19-golang-omitempty/">blog post</a>.

 Of course, the caveat is that the client application needs to be built so it can process the data even with missing fields.
 Once that's in your realm of customization, this can be some low hanging fruit.